mildsunrise/sonoff-transparent-switch/README.md

 platform.

 Like most alternative firmwares, this uses MQTT to send and receive commands to turn the relay on or off.
-Unless the other alternative firmwares, this one allows you to plug a physical switch (pushbuttons aren't supported yet) between GND and GPIO#14.
+Unlike the other alternative firmwares, this one allows you to plug a physical switch (pushbuttons aren't supported yet) between GND and GPIO#14.
 You can then use that switch to turn the light on or off, in addition to MQTT.